DakDune/CAFDuneWork/README.md

 This **Streamlit** app processes ecological data for transects and vegetation to calculate coverage statistics.
 It is built using **Python**.

-For Python installation, you can download it from the official website: [Python](https://www.python.org/downloads/)
+For Python installation, you can download it from the official website: [Python](https://www.python.org/downloads/) In order to manage and work in an environment you also need conda: (https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)

 ---